FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-laravel-api.md

 Instead of manually storing the public key to verify JWTs, your application should automatically look it up using the [JWKS endpoint](/docs/v1/tech/oauth/endpoints#json-web-key-set-jwks).

-As both your Laravel application and FusionAuth instance are running in different Docker Compose projects, they can't reach each other.
-To do that, you need to expose your FusionAuth instance to the Web using [ngrok](/docs/v1/tech/developer-guide/exposing-instance).
+As both the Laravel application, which you are going to create in the next step, and FusionAuth instance are running in different Docker Compose projects, they can't reach each other.
+To allow that, expose your FusionAuth instance to the Web using [ngrok](/docs/v1/tech/developer-guide/exposing-instance).

 {% include _callout-note.liquid content="You could also add network connectivity between them by running [`docker network connect`](https://docs.docker.com/engine/reference/commandline/network_connect/)." %}